 In short: Diversity in management is extremely important.
 But diversity should not just be about gender or board composition.
 There is no question that the board has a crucial role in ensuring that the important diversity topic is discussed and that the plans are executed throughout the business.
 So it actually does begin in the boardroom.
 And it will probably end there as well.
 With a composition of board members that is far broader than what we currently have.

-This article was originally posted on Insight Business
+This article was originally posted on Inside Business